 A few weeks ago a friend asked me how to best store rhubarb, and it lit a fire under my you know what.
 Wrapping rhubarb in a grocery sack just couldn’t continue.
 So I set out to find the best method for storing fresh rhubarb, and here’s what I found.

 Simply fill a glass jar halfway with water and place rhubarb stalks, bottom end down, in water.
 Cover with a plastic bag (such as a produce bag) and refrigerate until ready to use.
+You can also store fresh rhubarb loosely wrapped in a plastic produce bag.
+But again, these two methods are only for a short storage period.

 Arrange rhubarb stalks on a large piece of foil.
 Loosely, yet snuggly, wrap foil around rhubarb stalks, gently crimping the ends (you don’t want it air tight) and place in the refrigerator until needed.
 Rhubarb should keep this way for at least a month, sometimes longer.

-If you want to freeze rhubarb to use in a few (or many) months from now:
+How to freeze rhubarb to use in a few (or many) months from now:

 Rinse rhubarb stalks with water and wipe dry, then cut into 1-inch pieces.
 Arrange in a single layer on a baking sheet and freeze until solid, about 3–4 hours.
 Transfer frozen rhubarb pieces to resealable plastic freezer bags and store in the freezer for up to a year.